corenzan/owl/README.md

 # Owl

-> Owl is an open source self-hosted solution for website monitoring and status report.
+> Owl is an open-source self-hosted solution for website monitoring and status report.

 ![Owl](screenshot.png)